Zeineb Chabchoub, MBA

 Stakeholders.
 GIZ · World Bank · CDC (Caisse des Dépôts et Consignations)

-- AIR: Proof-of-concept development grants for startups
+- AIR: proof-of-concept grants for startups.

-- AIR²: Investment-readiness grants for early-stage ventures
+- AIR²: investment-readiness grants for early-stage ventures.

-- SAIL: Continuity subsidies for high-performing SSOs
+- SAIL: continuity subsidies for high-performing support organizations.

 Access to Local & International Markets

-STRIDE — Regional Expansion Program: Tunisia → Africa (2024)
+STRIDE: Regional Expansion Program: Tunisia → Africa (2024)

 Role.
 Partnership Manager